Ideolys/kitten-mq/README.md

   channels : [
     {
       'easilys/v1' : {
-        prefetch : 1 // number of unacknowledged messages
+        prefetch : 1 // @optional number of unacknowledged messages @default 1
-        map      : {
+        ttl      : 1 // @optional time to live (in second) for messages in queue @default no ttl map      : {
           id : ['int'],
           ...